One-Shot Free-View Neural Talking-Head Synthesis for Video Conferencing: Additional Network and Training Details

 {\bf GAN loss $\mathcal{L}_{G}$.} We adopt the same patch GAN implementation as in~\cite{wang2018high,park2019semantic}, and use the hinge loss.
 Feature matching~\cite{wang2018high} loss is also adopted to stabilize training.
 We use single-scale discriminators for training $256\times 256$ images, and two-scale discriminators~\cite{wang2018high} for $512\times 512$ images.

 {\bf Equivariance loss $\mathcal{L}_E$.} This loss ensures the consistency of estimated keypoints~\cite{zhang2018unsupervised,siarohin2019first}.
 In particular, let the original image be $d$ and its detected keypoints be $x_d$.
 When a known spatial transformation $\mathbf{T}$ is applied on image $d$, the detected keypoints $x_{\mathbf{T}(d)}$ on this transformed image $\mathbf{T}(d)$ should be transformed in the same way.
 Based on this observation, we minimize the $L_1$ distance $\|x_d - \mathbf{T}^{-1}(x_{\mathbf{T}(d)})\|_1$.
-Similar losses can be applied on the Jacobians of the keypoints~\cite{siarohin2019first}.
 Affine transformations and randomly sampled thin plate splines are used to perform the transformation.
-Since all these are 2D transformations, we project our 3D keypoints and Jacobians to 2D by simply dropping the $z$ values before computing the losses.
+Since all these are 2D transformations, we project our 3D keypoints to 2D by simply dropping the $z$ values before computing the losses.

 {\bf Keypoint prior loss $\mathcal{L}_L$.} As described in the main paper, we penalize the keypoints if the distance between any pair of them is below some threshold $D_t$, or if the mean depth value deviates from a preset target value $z_t$.
 In other words,